CareRooms for Local Government and Health & Social Care Partners

 - CQC test bed for new model

-The project requires five council partners who, in addition to the funding, are able to contribute:
+The project requires four council partners who, in addition to the funding, are able to contribute:

 - Subject matter expertise to help shape the development of the required dashboard(s), which will allow councils to manage care capacity and insights within their geography.
 All development will be undertaken by the delivery partner, however each council will help to steer the solution through active, remote co-design.

 - Testbed environment which can support strong evidence based research over a 6 month period; helping to form a proof of concept and evaluate the associated benefits and outcomes of the model.